CharlyMannion/railsSetUp/README.md

   <%= form.text_field :title %>
 <% end %>
 ```
-* New error: 'Migrations are pending.
+* New error: `Migrations are pending.
 To resolve this issue, run: rails db:migrate RAILS_ENV=test
-No examples found.'
+No examples found.`
 * So, run `rake db:migrate`
-* New erorr: 'First argument in form cannot contain nil or be empty'.
+* New erorr: `First argument in form cannot contain nil or be empty`.
 This means @post is nil
 * Update the new method in PostController
 ```
 def new
   @post = Post.new
 end
 ```
-* New error: 'undefined method `posts_path''
+* New error: `undefined method 'posts_path'`
 * Add create to the resources in routes.rb
-`  resources :posts, only: [:new, :create]`
+`resources :posts, only: [:new, :create]`
-* New error: 'Unable to find visible link or button "Submit"'
+* New error: `Unable to find visible link or button "Submit"`
 * Add the submit button to the new form:
 ```
 <%= form_for @post do |form| %>